 Key Ingredients and Substitutions

-Creating great homemade Hatch Green Chile Queso does not take a lot of ingredients, and it comes together quickly.
+Creating great homemade Hatch Green Chile Queso doesn’t require many ingredients, and it comes together quickly.

 The full ingredient list and measurements are listed in the printable recipe below.

 - Shredded Cheese: We used a combination of Monterey Jack and white cheddar cheese for our green chile queso.
 Monterey Jack has a mild, buttery flavor, while the cheddar cheese can be a little nutty and sharper, bringing a bit more flavor punch.
-You can substitute any good melting cheese for either of these cheeses but do not pick something that might overwhelm the flavor of the Hatch chiles.
-The key is using freshly grated cheese since store-bought shredded cheese contains additives such as potato starch to keep the cheese from clumping.
+You can substitute any good melting cheese for either of these cheeses, but avoid selecting one that might overpower the flavor of the Hatch chiles.
+The key is using freshly grated cheese, as store-bought shredded cheese often contains additives like potato starch to prevent the cheese from clumping.
 This can prevent the cheese from completely melting.

-- Evaporated Milk: To keep the queso creamy and smooth, you will want to use evaporated milk instead of regular milk or water.
+- Evaporated Milk: To keep the queso creamy and smooth, use evaporated milk instead of regular milk or water.
 Evaporated milk contains high protein levels with less water, making the cheese dip creamy and less likely to separate.

-- Cornstarch: Acting as a thickening agent it helps keep the fat from separating.
+- Cornstarch: The cornstarch acts as a thickening agent and keeps the fat from separating in the queso.

 What are Hatch Chiles

 Hatch chiles are grown in Hatch Valley of New Mexico and have a very short cultivation season from August to September, which makes these chiles a hot commodity for a short while.
 Their thick skin and meaty walls make them perfect for roasting, bringing out their buttery, earthy flavor.
-They are similar to an Anaheim pepper in shape and size and range in heat from mild (1,000-1,500 Scoville Units) to hot (2,500 to 8,000 Scoville Units).
-The heat can go from an Anaheim mild heat to a jalapeño spicy, so give them a taste before adding them to a dish.
-They are great freshly roasted and added to anything from a cheese dip to a burger or your morning eggs, or you can stuff them to make chili rellanos.
+They are similar in shape and size to an Anaheim pepper, and range in heat from mild (1,000-1,500 Scoville Units) to hot (2,500-8,000 Scoville Units).
+The heat can range from mild Anaheim heat to a jalapeño spicy level, so give them a taste before adding them to a dish.
+They are great, freshly roasted, and can be added to anything from a cheese dip to a burger or your morning eggs.
+You can also stuff them to make chili rellenos.

 The Best Cheese for Queso

-To get the best restaurant-style queso, definitely don’t use processed cheese like Velveeta.
-Instead, combine cornstarch, evaporated milk, and freshly grated, full-fat melting cheese like cheddar or Monterey Jack.
+To get the best restaurant-style queso, don’t use processed cheese like Velveeta.
+Instead, combine cornstarch, evaporated milk, and freshly grated, full-fat melting cheese, such as cheddar or Monterey Jack.
 Full-fat cheese produces creamy and smooth queso, so avoid using low-fat or no-fat cheese, which takes longer to melt and could be stringy or tough.
-You will get the creamiest queso using cheese that you hand grate on a box grater or food processor since pre-shredded cheese contains additives, such as potato starch, to keep the cheese from clumping.
-This can prevent the cheese from completely melting, giving your queso a less-than-creamy texture.
+You will get the creamiest queso using cheese that you hand-grate on a box grater or in a food processor, since pre-shredded cheese contains additives, such as potato starch, to prevent the cheese from clumping.
+This can prevent the cheese from melting completely, resulting in a less-than-creamy queso texture.

 How to Make Hatch Queso